igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 	</tbody>
 </table>

+!!! note " "
-**Note:** If a single value is entered for the data column, it is interpreted as the "first" data column.
+    If a single value is entered for the data column, it is interpreted as the "first" data column.
 All columns starting with this value are assumed to contain data.
 To specify exactly one column, use a range (e.g., 5-5) to specify the 5th column.

-Example:
+**Example:**

 ```
 #columns chr=7 start=8 probe=2 data=4-5 #coords=1